tud-sumo/tud_sumo/README.md

 ## Contact Information

 TUD-SUMO is developed in the DAIMoND lab of TU Delft.
 For any questions or feedback, please contact Callum Evans at _c.evans@tudelft.nl_.
 Bug reports can be created in the GitHub repository: [github.com/tud-sumo/tud_sumo](https://github.com/tud-sumo/tud_sumo/).

+## Acknowledgements

+TUD-SUMO is part of the research under the project "_AI in Network Management_," funded by Rijkswaterstaat, grant agreement nr.
+31179439, under the label of ITS Edulab.